 Counterparty risk is something we take very seriously at Stockspot and the reason why all assets are held beneficially and legally by our clients rather than using a trustee or custodian which exposes clients to counterparty risk.

 There are too many examples in Australia of clients losing money due to counterparty risk – MF Global, Storm Financial and Opus Prime just to name three recent cases.
-Stockspot and our partner businesses never have any right to take custody of our client assets and we believe this is the best protection that exists to prevent misappropriation of your investments.
+Stockspot and our partner businesses never have any right to take custody of our client assets.

-Many other automated investment services or robo-advice businesses in Australia don’t currently ensure the security of their client’s assets in this way.
+Many other investment apps, or robo advisors in Australia don’t currently ensure the security of their client’s assets in this way.
 Investments are ‘co-mingled’ in one big account and only separated behind the scenes.
 Sometimes not even in Australia.
 This poses a significant risk.

 Before you invest, always be on the look-out for words like ‘custodian’, ‘trustee’, ‘house account’, ‘pooled account’ or ‘fractional units’ in the product documentation.
 These all signal that you’re putting your trust in another business to hold onto your investments and account for them correctly.